Gouthamvaishnav11/Acmegrade-Ecommerce-website-task/README.md

 - To view the database, open Chrome and search for **"SQLite viewer"**.
 - Alternatively, visit [SQLite Viewer](https://inloop.github.io/sqlite-viewer/)  and drag the ecommerce.db file into the viewer.

----

-### **Explore & Connect**
-Feel free to explore and interact with the site to learn more about my skills and projects.
-If you have any questions or feedback, please contact me through the contact form on the website.

-Let me know if you need any modifications! 🚀